 The March to March contracts arbitrage between the London and New York markets narrowed yesterday, to register this at 63.15 usc/Lb., while this equates to a 39.62% price discount for the London robusta coffee market.
 This arbitrage is perhaps becoming a less attractive factor for the roasters who have considered robusta coffees to be an opportunist discount component, within their mostly arabica coffee blends.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 2,650 bags on Friday; to register these stocks at 2,020,955 bags.
-There was no change on the day to the number of bags pending grading for this exchange; to register these pending grading stocks at 34,489 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 146 bags yesterday; to register these stocks at 1,275,197 bags.
+There were meanwhile a smaller in number 2 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 31,548 bags.